MartijnvanGeffen13/Volvo4evcc/README.md

 - First Release candidate is in the main branch release and running stable in production now

-Features in current RC2 release module:
+Features in current RC2 release module: (See wiki for instalation instructions 80% done)

 - Car status should be auto detectable by EVCC
 - Support for Volvo 2FA authentication